malwareinfosec/EKFiddle/README.md

 ![Settings Window](https://github.com/malwareinfosec/EKFiddle/blob/master/Screenshots/autobrowser.png)

+### Check for Updates...

+Check for the latest version of EKFiddle.

+### About

+Displays the About page for the EKFiddle project.

 ## Contextual menu

 The contextual menu (right click) allows you to perform additional actions on the selected web session(s).

+### Hostname

+* Copy
+* Google Search
+* Internet Archive Lookup
+* Sucuri SiteCheck Scan
+* Urlscan.io Lookup
+* VirusTotal Lookup

+### IP Address

+* Copy
+* Google Search
+* Urlscan.io Lookup
+* VirusTotal Lookup

+### Response Body

+* Copy SHA-256
+* Copy SHA-1
+* Copy MD5
+* Save to Disk
+* Urlscan.io Lookup
+* VirusTotal Lookup

+### Extract

+* Google Analytics ID
+* Phone Number
+* CC Skimmer

+### Filter

+* Hide Hostname
+* Hide IP Address
+* Hide URL
+* Hide Response Body Hash

+### Connect-the-dots

+This feature enables you to see the flow between a web session and previous ones.
+This is helpful to retrace traffic.

+### Full Traffic Summary

+Copies to the clipboard a text-base summary of web sessions that can be easily used to share with others.

+### Tags

+Add or edit tags (separate column in Advanced UI mode) for each web session.

 # Uninstallation